-Abby was wiping her brow with a kerchief.
-Now she and Gloriana watched with strange and somewhat revulsed curiosity as Kara bent to a puddle of the warrior’s recent expectoration and collected in a tiny, delicate glass vial a sample of the expelled venom for later alchemical research.
-Rahab observed the process with genuine academic interest, nodding approvingly at Kara’s professional technique in isolation and collection.
+Abby wiped her brow.
+Now she and Gloriana watched with strange and somewhat repulsed curiosity as Kara bent to a puddle of the warrior’s recent expectoration and collected in a tiny, delicate glass vial a sample of the expelled venom for later alchemical research.
+Rahab observed the process with genuine academic interest, nodding appreciatively at Kara’s professional technique.
 Moments later the wizard set about sweeping the room with a spell of detection, confirming the party’s suspicion that the small triangular pool was magical, while the circular blue pool was not.

 The pause to recover from the battle was short-lived.
 Emerging from the concentrated reverie of magical detection, Rahab heard sounds distantly in the tunnels and passageways behind the room of the pools.

 The others looked up, and Gloriana invoked her spiritual connection to wash the area around her in healing energy.
 Like smoke from suddenly snuffed candles, a trio of wispy, distorted figures—not quite humanoid, not quite beasts—rose from the oracle’s shoulders, wafting and twining through her golden hair with the gentlest touch of a sleepy lover.
 A moment later the images were gone, and the party felt a cooling sensation descend on them in two waves.
 Sweat evaporated, aches faded, lacerations coagulated and knitted together.